Stanzin7/Data-Structures-Algorithms/README.md

 # Data-Structures-Algorithms
 Java-Crux-July-Batch

-// This repository is created for Java-Crux-students.
-All the Assignments help for students will be uploaded here so they can refer to this code.
+// This repository has been set up for Java-Crux-students from the July Batch 2022.
+At Midnight, all Assignment solutions will be uploaded.
+There are no assignment deadlines.
+Make sure you don't duplicate the code and instead use it as a reference.